simon-bouchard/portfolio/src/content/projects/book-recsys.md

 - Provide item similarity (ALS, subject, or hybrid) with adjustable weights
 - Automate data export, training, and deployment with safe, zero-downtime reloads

+**Why this dataset (and why messy on purpose)**
+I intentionally built on the classic **Book-Crossing** dataset, which is older and deliberately rough around the edges: it was crawled in 2004, ships with minimal metadata (no tags/subjects), many missing demographics (age/location often null), and historically inconsistent ISBNs that require validation/cleanup.
+That made the project harder—but closer to real life, where companies struggle to operationalize AI on top of **noisy, inconsistent databases**.
+Working through enrichment (Open Library subjects), ID normalization (ISBN → work_id), and strict split-safe aggregates prepared me for those production realities.

 ---

 ## Architecture